keltia/atlas-rs/README.md

 ## Documentation

-All the documentation on the API itself is available through Rust builtin's doc system and will be visible at [atlas-rs page on docs.rs](https://docs.rs/atlas-rs).
+All the documentation on the API itself is available through Rust builtin doc system and will be visible at [atlas-rs page on docs.rs](https://docs.rs/atlas-rs).

-Documentation on the REST API is on the [RIPE Atlas](https://beta-docs.atlas.ripe.net/apis/) site.

 ## Proxy features